a10y/a10y.github.io/content/about/about.md

 +++

-> **2023 Update**: I'm the co-founder of [Intrinsic Labs](https://intrinsiclabs.ai/), where we're using novel AI and information retrieval techniques to help SMEs solve problems in critical industries.
-I'd love to chat about your hardest knowledge worker problems!

-I'm an engineer who has deep experience shipping products and systems across a wide set of problem domains.
+I'm an engineer with deep experience shipping products and systems across a wide set of domains.
 Here are a few things I've worked on over the years:

-* **Data & analytics** - I spent years co-maintaining an internal fork of Apache Spark, finding some [bugs](https://issues.apache.org/jira/browse/PARQUET-686) and fixing them upstream as well as making (sadly closed-source) changes to the query planner and core engine
+* **Data & analytics** - I spent years maintaining an internal fork of Apache Spark, finding some [bugs](https://issues.apache.org/jira/browse/PARQUET-686) and fixing them upstream as well as making (sadly closed-source) changes to the query planner and core engine
-* **Streaming systems** - I led a team in building a self-service data streaming platform that was used in production by a major US airline, a manufacturing giant, and government customers for soft realtime applications
+* **Streaming systems** - I created and led the team building a fully self-service [streaming platform](https://www.palantir.com/platforms/foundry/streaming/) that was used in production by a major US airline, a manufacturing giant, and government customers for soft realtime applications
 * **Computer Vision** - I've built bespoke apps and workflows on top of commercial and open source computer vision algorithms, including fine tuning off the shelf models to recognize novel/rare objects.
 * **Infra** - I've stood up Terraform pipelines to automate AWS deployments, built Kubernetes operators to deploy Apache Kafka clusters, wrote observable code and used perf testing tools to speed up hot paths by >1,000x.
 I also built [this thing](https://blog.palantir.com/lilliput-minified-software-patches-ed4028242a5).
 * **Embedded hw/sw** - I built out tooling to flash massive numbers of NVIDIA Tegra devices that were loaded into dozens of aircraft for running various AI processing algorithms in-mission.